Farro and Haute share the same underlying structure and functionality. This guide applies to both templates.

 - Share buttons always display below blog posts.

 A Share link with popup Share buttons also appears on the Album Page and Events Page.
 These Share buttons don’t take on the customized styles.

 Tip: The Pinterest Share button only displays on pages that have thumbnail images.

-Use the Footer and Footer: Content Color sections of the Style Editor to set the footer’s background color, margins, navigation style, line color, and text colors.
+Use the Footer and Footer: Content Color sections of Site Styles to set the footer’s background color, margins, navigation style, line color, and text colors.
 The footer blocks area follows the content inset.